40 Things Healthy Cooks Always Have in Their Kitchen

-This kitchen gadget-of-the-moment makes spiral cuts, shoestrings and "noodles" out of your favorite veggies.
-If you’ve been jonesing for some pasta since going Paleo or gluten-free, you’re going to love all the yummy dishes you can whip up with this.
+This kitchen gadget-of-the-moment makes spiral cuts, shoestrings, and "noodles" out of your favorite veggies.
+If you've been craving pasta after going Paleo or gluten-free, you're going to love all the yummy dishes you can whip up with this.
 Zucchini and carrot "pasta" anyone?
 How about some homemade curly sweet potato fries?
 Or check out these Exclusive, Amazing Spiralizer Recipes!

 Nothing amps up the taste of a meal like fresh herbs, but popular varieties like rosemary, thyme and basil will often go bad before the whole lot can be used up.
 Fear not, healthy chefs, all hope is not lost!
 There's an easy way to stop wasting your money on herbs.
 By allowing the plants' stems to draw in fresh moisture from the bottom of the vat, an herb keeper can extend the life of your spices (and asparagus, too) by up to two weeks.
 We like CHEFS Glass Fresh Herb Keeper ($20).